 Planning Your Stay

 Baale Resort Goa is located at 117/2 and 5, Diwan Bhatti, Arpora, Goa 403516.
-Direct booking information, including current rates and availability, is leading confirmed through the property directly, as no third-party booking data is available through this page.
+Direct booking information, including current rates and availability, should be confirmed through the property directly.
 Given the seven-villa capacity, lead time on reservations matters more than it would at a larger property, particularly for peak-season travel between December and February, when demand across North Goa's design-led tier is at its highest.
 Groups should enquire early about villa configuration options, as the compound format is specifically suited to parties that want a mixture of private and shared outdoor space rather than individual rooms in a shared hotel building.

 Quick Comparison